-Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, introduced sometime during the 1990s as Hippo, Baseball Fan ‘Play Ball’.
+Traveling from the woodlands to the southern continents we have an adaptation of the 1986 Hippo ‘T.G.I.F.’, introduced during the 1990s as Hippo, Baseball Fan ‘Play Ball’.
 (The copyright impression on the baseball version will likely still say 1986, however.)
-He is on the current Cybis site at $475, which is a $300 upgrade from the current price of T.G.I.F. and reflects the addition of his cap and popcorn.
-No height is given for the baseball hippo but a good guess is between 5.6″ and 6″ because of the cap which the original (TGIF) does not wear.
+A a good guess for height is between 5.6″ and 6″ because of the cap which the original (TGIF) does not wear.